jannicz/ng-svg-icon-sprite/projects/icon-sprite/README.md

 See the viewBox [example section](https://jannicz.github.io/ng-svg-icon-sprite/#viewBox) for further details.

 Still having trouble with scaling or sizing?
-Try to clean your SVG icons before processing them into sprites by additionally using [svgo](https://www.npmjs.com/package/svgo).
-Try to remove the viewBox attribute from your SVG source files.
-If this doesn't help either [read this article](https://css-tricks.com/scale-svg/) about SVG scaling.
+Read [this article](https://css-tricks.com/scale-svg/) about SVG scaling.

 ### Combining with SVG images containing inline styles